ea5gvk/N4IRS-MMDVM-Install/MMDVM-Node-Install/readme.txt

 This will help me (you) add the needed directories, scripts to a existing Debian install.
 This is not a how to, this is not a ready to run image.
 This is how I layout a MMDVM system.
 Everything is built from source.
 This is as about as brute force as it gets.
-Can these steps be done better programaticly?
+Can these steps be done better programmatically?
 Yes.
 Feel free to modify to taste.

 /opt/program_name	This is where I keep the programs and config files.
 Example /opt/MMDVMHost /var/lib/mmdvm		This is where I keep the data files.
 Example /var/lib/mmdvm/DMRIDs.dat